Visual Ethnography

 Photograph of Dunsyre Iona 25th in the auction ring 2023

-This image was taken on 3 February 2020 at Stirling Market.
+I took this image on 3 February 2020 at Stirling Market.
 It shows men clustered in a semi-circle around barriers, many pointing their fingers towards the centre.
 What are they looking at and pointing to?
 The man in profile in the foreground ha strong features and is wearing a baseball cap.
 The man in the background far right is wearing a wooly hat.
 It suggests the environment is cold, as does the other clue that they are all wearing thick jackets.
 One dark haired man in the background is not only pointing to the centre but also looking intently as something or someone to his right, as if giving a signal.
 My eyes were drawn immediately to him.
 The colours are dark and subdued and probably a little too saturated.
 There is little contrast in tone, apart from the grey hair of the man in the centre foreground.
 All the men are looking in the same direction at something happening off the edge of the right hand side of the image.
 I would be able to take a guess that there was some kind of spectacle going on but would probably have to have been to a similar event to know that this was in fact taken during the course of a cattle auction.

-A similar story is told in this image except that the poster seen in the top right of the frame makes the context clear.
+A similar story is told in this image (also mine) except that the poster seen in the top right of the frame makes the context clear.
 This time, the subjects are sitting on tiered benches as if in a theatre, rather being close to the action.
 The uniformly black outfits – except for the woman with the red scarf on the left and the woman in the light brown jacket on the right – make for a sombre atmosphere, as if they were at a funeral or simply trying to blend into the background.
 Most of them are male and middle aged to elderly, as is obvious from the number of bald or grey heads.
 The fact that very few are wearing headgear, unlike in the previous photo, suggests that it is warm and they have settled in for the duration, in contrast to the the men in the previous photo (this position is usually taken up by those individuals moving back and forth between the cattle pens behind the ring and the ring itself).
 Could the demographic mean they are mostly retired farmers and simply having a day out, rather than being potential bidders?
 Does it reflect the aging farmer population?
 Or does it reflect the greater purchasing power of older breeders who may be in a better position to pay pedigree cattle prices?
 Most of the subjects sit impassively, giving nothing away, as is normal during an auction, but my eye was drawn to the a man sitting just off centre near the back of the frame, puffing out his cheeks.
 Is he surprised or disappointed at the bids being made?
 Or perhaps the hammer price?

 I have been looking for photographers doing similar work.
-Many focus on publicity photographs for breeders but some are using the subjects of agricultural shows for more documentary purposes.
+Many focus on publicity photographs for breeders but some are using the subjects of agricultural shows for more general documentary purposes.

 https://www.davidwright.photography/agricultural-shows